 Congratulations on the birth of your baby!!
-We are looking forward to meeting your new addition.
+We look forward to meeting your new addition.

 This is a time to celebrate the new addition to your family!
-This new life will bring joy to your family that you did not know was possible.
+This new life will bring joy to your family that you didn't know was possible.
 Your baby is a baby first, with his or her unique personality and talents.
-Your baby will reach each new milestone when they are ready.
+Your baby will reach each new milestone when he or she is ready.
 The hurdles may take much longer to overcome but children with CHARGE will work harder than most and bring such excitement as you watch them succeed.
 Never underestimate your child's abilities.